bbkane/warg/completion/README.md

 There are two "parts" of completion:

  - the selection parts - tested in `app_completion_ext_test.go`
- - the zsh integration parts - tested manually.
+ - the zsh/bash integration parts - tested manually.

- ## `zsh` Integration Tests
+ ## `zsh` Manual E2E Tests

 ChatGPT offers ways to unit test zsh completion, and there's a few examples on StackOverflow, but I'll just manually test for now till I feel up to trying to automate it.